Updated 6/20/20 2:30 p.m.

 Park and ride lots are open per normal schedule—no overnight or weekend parking.
 There is no shuttle service as of March 19.
 As per relaxed campus parking rules (see below), park and ride permit holders may park on campus in certain lots.

-At this time, no parking permit or payment is required to park in most* surface lots and gated lots (ramps and garages).
+Until August 31, no parking permit or payment is required to park in most* surface lots and gated lots (ramps and garages).
 All timed “meter” (through vendor ParkMobile) stalls do not require payment.
 Flex permit holders do not need to start a paid parking session.

 *Exceptions: There are certain controlled parking areas: high security areas, areas vital to researchers, and some lots near UW Hospital.
 A lot specific permit is required to park in these areas.